 And while building a culture of security necessitates this type of role, there is another option for organizations who cannot fill a full-time position.

-A virtual Chief Information Security Officer (vCISO) can be a cost-effective solution for organizations that want to benefit from the expertise of a seasoned professional without incurring the costs and resource requirements of a full-time hire.
+A virtual Chief Information Security Officer (vCISO) can be an effective solution for organizations that want to benefit from the expertise of a seasoned professional without incurring the costs and resource requirements of a full-time hire.
 In this model, an organization contracts with an individual, or a company, to oversee security as needed.

 According to Gartner, vCISO responsibilities include a mix of: